 Imfinzi comes as a liquid solution in a single-dose vial.
-A healthcare provider gives the drug as an infusion, which is a type of intravenous (IV) injection.
-With IV injections, you receive a medication through a vein over a period of time.
+A healthcare professional will give the drug as an intravenous (IV) infusion.
+With IV infusions, you receive a medication through a vein over a period of time.
 Imfinzi infusions take 60 minutes.

 You can receive Imfinzi at your doctor’s office or a treatment clinic.
 You can’t give Imfinzi to yourself.